altuntasfatih/distributed-counter/README.md

 ### Explanation
-I have choosed phoenix because it provides fast development.For web part, there is no much to explain.
-On the contrary, distributed part was more challenging for me.
-These are my decisions for this poc from beginning to now order by time.
+I have chosen phoenix because it provides fast development.
+For the web part, there is no much to explain.
+On the contrary, the distributed part was more challenging for me.
+These are my decisions for this POC from beginning to now order by time.

-* To hold state I have implemented a GenServer that stores and maintains counter operations.
+* To hold state, I have implemented a GenServer that stores and maintains counter operations.
  -> it's state -> %{label: count}
-* Supervisor of counter process was added to provide fault tolerance.
-It starts when server started and create counter process and link itself.
+* Supervisor of the counter process was added to provide fault tolerance.
+It starts when the server started and creates a counter process and links itself.
-* Since to reach easly counter process, I have added process registry and counter records itself to it  when  started(via tuple).
+* Since to reach an easy counter process, I have added process registry and counter-records to it when started(via tuple).

-Until this stage Counter only works one node not distributed.
+Until this stage, Counter only works one node not distributed.

 **I met a few challenges to run distributed it**

-1. Counter's state must be consistent so I think should one process handle it.
-But the nodes which don't have counter process must know Pid to reach it and nodes must be connected already each others.
+1. Counter's state must be consistent, so I think one process should handle it.
+But the nodes which don't have a counter process must know Pid to reach it, and nodes must be connected already each other.
-2. I know erlang nodes can easily connect each other But I need auto discovery and connection mechanism Otherwise connection each other manually not feasible.(try to connect each node Node.ping(1),Node.ping(2) ...)
+2. I know erlang nodes can easily connect each other, But I need auto-discovery and connection mechanisms.
+Otherwise, connecting each other manually not feasible. (try to connect each node Node.ping(1), Node.ping(2) ...)
-3. Which node should hold Counter process and how it should be started ?
-If all nodes start counter process and register global, connection each other cause conflict therefore cannot connect.
+3. Which node should hold the Counter process, and how should it be started?
+If all nodes start the counter process and register global connection, they cause conflict and cannot connect.

-* To cope with first challenge, I have decided to use erlang global name registration facility that provides distributed name registry.
-In contrast Registry module is not cluster aware registry therefore I removed it.(Process Discovery)
+* To cope with the first challenge, I have decided to use an erlang global name registration facility that provides a distributed name registry.
+In contrast Registry module is not a cluster-aware registry; therefore, I removed it.
+(Process Discovery)

-* To handle second challenge, I have implemented a scheduled job that read cluster info from config and try discovery and connect nodes in interval.It starts before phoenix server started.
+* To handle the second challenge, I have implemented a scheduled job that read cluster-info from config and tries discovery and connects nodes in the interval.
+It starts before the phoenix server started.

-* For last challenge.
-I have decided the counter process should not start auto when server is started Therefore I have changed it's supervisor to dynamic.
-When first request come, The Node try to find counter process in global registry. if not exist, it creates and registers globally.
+* For the last challenge.
+I have decided the counter process should not start auto when the server is started.
+Therefore I have changed its supervisor to dynamic.
+When the first request comes, The Node tries to find a counter process in the global registry.
+If not exist, it creates and registers globally.

 ### Assessment
-Yeap I know this is not perfect and autonomous solution because it depends many things.
+Yeap, I know this is not a perfect and autonomous solution because it depends on many things.
-There are many alternative solutions for challenges which is I have met.
-But with other exercises such as Distributed Morse Decoder and Queen Attack I have plan to solve different ways them if I find time :)
+There are many alternative solutions for challenges which are I have met.
+But with other exercises such as Distributed Morse Decoder and Queen Attack, I have a plan to solve different ways them if I find time :)